-More liveblogging from LAK13 conference – Thursday morning, keynote.
+More liveblogging from LAK13 conference – Wednesday morning, third session.

 Liveblog notes from LAK13 Learning Analytics Conference in Leuven, Belgium.